 What if someone renews their contract, but only hears cricket chirps?
 This is an absolute no-go!
-The second point is therefore: any renewal of a contract, subscription or the like is a reason for a heartfelt thank you.
+The second point is, therefore: any renewal of a contract, subscription, or the like is a reason for a heartfelt thank you.
 For example, this can take the form of discounts or gifts tailored to the customer.
 In this way, one gains customer appreciation and increases their satisfaction; all basic emotions that increase Customer Loyalty.

 If a customer has a question and is shooed away or treated unkindly by the service staff, this gives him or her a good reason to try the competition.
 Of course, this must not happen, so the third point is: All employees who deal directly with customers must be trained and instructed to represent the values of the company.
 In addition, in the best case, the staff should have access to the personal data so that they can react and communicate correctly in the conversation.
 All of this, of course, taking into account the provisions on data protection.

 Mistakes also happen to the best of us – just don't cover anything up.
-The fourth point is therefore: Have the courage to make mistakes.
+The fourth point is, therefore: To have the courage to make mistakes.
 Because mistakes also mean exposing yourself as human.
 A good culture of error in the company again appeals to emotions.
 So if you've screwed something up, there's only one thing to do: stand by it, apologize, and make amends.
 In this way, the damage to your image can be kept to a minimum and the error may even be used for positive PR.

 Avoiding these four points is a good start.
 This is because you can then concentrate on taking good and effective measures for active Customer Care.
 The following section explains how such concepts work.

-The ultimate discipline and basic requirement of Customer Care is certainly psychological.
+The ultimate discipline and basic requirement of customer care is certainly psychological.
 Whoever manages to appeal to emotions has won.
 Positive customer experiences play a major role here.
 These can be won on the entire customer journey.
 Emotions influence the entire purchasing behavior.
 If you take a well-thought-out strategy here, you can maximize your success.

 Does all that sound both good and actionable?
 Welcome to Customer Relationship Management (CRM), which focuses on Customer Care.
-This makes CRM an essential part of modern corporate culture.
+This makes CRM an essential part of the modern corporate culture.

 But this is far from the only part of marketing that is fundamental to good Customer Care.
 Inbound marketing also makes a big contribution to tying customers to a provider.
 Typical tools of inbound marketing include blogs, social media channels, YouTube, and other platforms frequented by customers.
-Here, interesting information linked to the company is shared in order to attract customers to the value added provided in the shop.
+Here, interesting information linked to the company is shared in order to attract customers to the value-added provided in the shop.

-Through this relevant and well prepared information, know-how can be demonstrated and the customer gets an excellent service with added value.
+Through this relevant and well-prepared information, know-how can be demonstrated and the customer gets an excellent service with added value.
 With a good marketing strategy, you don't leave your customers out in the cold.
 This also includes direct contact, such as online chat or e-mail, so that the customer can be looked after from all sides.
 These channels can also provide information during communication, all of which refer to the company.

 Inbound marketing thus focuses on relevant content for the target group, while outbound marketing actively fights for attention.
-Outbound marketing therefore includes all types of distribution of advertising messages.
+Outbound marketing, therefore, includes all types of distribution of advertising messages.
 Some jokingly call this type of old marketing, suggesting that this is a dusty version of marketing.
 Customers in 2019 are less vulnerable to commercials and ads, preferring to look for their own information.

-However, both marketing strategies have their sense in Customer Care, as personalized advertising messages are well received by the customer - such as discount vouchers or special deals on their favorite products.
-The main thing is to respond individually to the respective customer, so that they feel valued and important.
+However, both marketing strategies have their sense in Customer Care, as personalized advertising messages are well received by the customer – such as discount vouchers or special deals on their favorite products.
+The main thing is to respond individually to the respective customer so that they feel valued and important.
 Here it helps to keep in mind: Buying is an emotional experience.
 If you grab the customer with your positive emotions, you have a good chance of success.